terraform-ibm-modules/terraform-ibm-icd-redis/modules/fscloud/README.md

 :exclamation: **Exception:** The Databases for Redis service is not yet Financial services validated.
 Therefore, the infrastructure that is deployed by this module is also not validated with the Framework for Financial Services.
 For more information, see the list of [Financial Services Validated services](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-about#financial-services-validated-services).

 The default values in this profile were scanned by [IBM Code Risk Analyzer (CRA)](https://cloud.ibm.com/docs/code-risk-analyzer-cli-plugin?topic=code-risk-analyzer-cli-plugin-cra-cli-plugin#terraform-command) for compliance with the IBM Cloud Framework for Financial Services profile that is specified by the IBM Security and Compliance Center.
-The scan passed for all applicable rules with one exception:

-> 3000210: Check whether Databases for Redis network access is restricted to specific IP range.

 The IBM Cloud Framework for Financial Services mandates the application of an inbound network-based allowlist in front of the IBM Cloud Databases for (ICD) Redis instance.
 You can comply with this requirement by using the `cbr_rules` variable in the module, which can be used to create a narrow context-based restriction rule that is scoped to the Redis instance.
-CRA does not currently support checking for context-based restrictions, so you can ignore the failing goal after you set the context-based restriction.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ### Requirements